pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 ## Obtaining a Ping Identity DevOps User and Key

+>**Notice**: Currently, if no PINGIDENTITY_DEVOPS_USER or PINGIDENTITY_DEVOPS_KEY is provided, a default evaluation user/key is used.
+After **August 19th, 2019**, the evaluation user/key will no longer be available, and a personal DEVOPS_USER/DEVOPS_KEY will be required if you do not provide a valid product license.

 Ping Identity will provide a DevOps Key to any user registered as a developer with Ping Identity.
 You must follow the steps listed below to obtain a Ping Identity DevOps User and Key

 * Ensure you are enrolled in the Ping Identity Developer Program.
 Not sure, click the link for [Join developer program](https://www.pingidentity.com/en/account/register.html?type=developer) and follow instructions.